AmokSolderer/APC/DOC/LEDexpBoard.md

 * Length of each pattern (in bytes)

-The following specifies one pattern to be shown:
+After that you need to specify the following for each pattern you want to show:

 * Duration of the pattern to be shows (in 10th of ms)
 * Color of the LEDs being set in the following pattern (3 bytes -> Red, Green, Blue)
-* As many LED pattern bytes as stated in the first topic of this list.
+* As many LED pattern bytes as stated in the first topic of this array.
 Every bit defines the state of one LED.

 You can define up to 255 patterns like this.
 The definition ends with the duration being set to zero.